miguelinux314/experiment-notebook/docs/_sources/index.rst.txt

   * **Persistent**: no need to re-run your experiments: results are automatically saved.
   * **Disseminable**: ``enb`` helps you create figures and tables to report your data.
   * **Extensible**: you can always add new samples, define new columns and produce new figures.

+Please visit `the enb github page <https://github.com/miguelinux314/experiment-notebook>`_ for full access to the code.

 .. note::
    ``enb`` is based on well-known python libraries such as ``pandas``, ``matplotlib`` and ``ray``.